ortelius/dev-env-setup/README.md

 # Project Description

 The goal is to open up the Microservices world and give visiblity to developers so that it does not feel like you are developing with a blind fold on.
-The entire package includes Kind (k8s), Docker (sudo K8s nodes stored in a container), Helm Charts (K8s templating)and Terraform (IaC).

 DBeaver or any suitable database client for Postgresql can be used to access the Postgresql database.
 The Postgres database is persisted using volume mounts.